ricardoquesada/bluepad32/docs/supported_gamepads.md

 [![Xbox 1914][xbox_1914]][xbox_1914_ebay]

 - This is the "3 button" model
-- Must be the *model 1914*.
+- Should be *model 1914*.
 Other "3 button" models should work as well.
-- Supports firmware 5.15
+- Supports Xbox Controller firmware: v5.15
 - Supported features: N/A
-- BLE must be enabled in Bluepad32
+- Pair instructions:
+  - Turn on your controller by pressing the Xbox button.
+  - Press the controller’s Pair button for 3 seconds and release.
+  - Done.
+Bluepad32 will connect to it once it receives the "advertisement" broadcast message.

 [xbox_1914_ebay]: https://www.ebay.com/sch/i.html?_from=R40&_trksid=p2380057.m570.l1313&_nkw=xbox+wireless+controller+1914&_sacat=0
 [xbox_1914]: https://lh3.googleusercontent.com/pw/AMWts8BjOU-jTHHhK6S7PFfyvRpBr8FlUhKdoebHK83tp536cRWaX2yfo1CiXnDyWe8RGg7CMtjc4DiU-Fji0Er-88Vtr7RXSGfF3xKoel6VRmogMwSWWdKbQswxzB3wULe06nOYRrVpcqJUkgeKF4hotwyxaw=-no?authuser=0